Table of contents

 Darwin remains the most affordable capital city to purchase a house.

-The city’s famously relaxed and laid-back lifestyle and the low-density population were a bonus in the post-pandemic era and drove interest in Darwin property.
+The city’s famously relaxed, laid-back lifestyle and its low-density population were a bonus in the post-pandemic era, driving interest in Darwin property.

 Canberra's median property price